Botanical: Vaccinium corymbosum

 Blueberries also contain the very active and potent Resveratrol, flavonols, anthocyanins and other antioxidant pigments and phytochemicals that may play a role in reducing risks of some diseases.

-Researchers from Rutgers University and the U.S. Department of Agriculture suggest that a compound found in Blueberries may be helpful for preventing bowel cancer, and that key ingredient, an antioxidant called pterostilbene, could be put into a supplementl.
+Researchers from Rutgers University and the U.S. Department of Agriculture suggest that a compound found in Blueberries may be helpful for inhibiting bowel cancer, and that key ingredient, an antioxidant called pterostilbene, could be put into a supplementl.
 Similar antioxidants have already been identified in grapes, cranberries and red wine and can be good for lowering blood cholesterol too.
 In the studies, the Blueberry compound also reduced inflammation and the rate of cell division in the bowel, which are both considered to be cancer risk factors.
+Since Blueberries contain caffeic acid, catechin, chlorogenic acid, epicatechin, ferulic acid, gallic acid, kaempferol, myricetin, naringenin, p-coumaric acid, p-hydroxybenzoic acid, pterostilbene, resveratrol, quercetin and ursolic acid - most of which have been reported to have anti-cancer properties - they are highly recommended in cases of breast cancer.

 Blueberry is called one of Nature's most powerful antioxidants.
 Based on data from the USDA Human Nutrition Research Center on Ageing (Boston, MA), Blueberries are among the fruits with the highest antioxidant activity.
 Its chemical compounds, including anthocyanin and phenolics, help to combat cell damage caused by harmful free radicals and cleanse the blood of toxins.
 It is also thought to be useful for swollen lymph nodes.